discordjs/guide/guide/creating-your-bot/command-handling.md

 This section assumes you're using the `client.commands` convention from the [loading commands](/creating-your-bot/loading-commands.md) page of this guide.
 Please carefully read that page first so that you can understand the methods used in this section.
 :::

-When your bot receives an `interactionCreate` event, the interaction object contains all the information you need to dynamically retrieve and execute your commands!
+When your bot receives a <DocsLink path="class/Client?scrollTo=e-interactionCreate" /> event, the interaction object contains all the information you need to dynamically retrieve and execute your commands!

 Let's take a look at the `ping` command again.
 Note the `execute()` function that will reply to the interaction with "Pong!".